M59 armored personnel carrier: Description

 The vehicle has a welded steel hull, ranging in thickness from 0.375 in on the top to 1 in thick on the belly, with the median thickness being 0.625 in.
 It retained the rather slab sided appearance and blunt nose of its predecessor.
 The drive train consists of twin GMC Model 302 6-cylinder inline gasoline engines, each developing 146 hp at 3600 rpm.
 Both engines were directly connected to a Hydramatic model 301MG transmission (early models used 300MG) with four forward speeds and one reverse.
 Steering is through controlled differential via steering levers at the drivers station.

 The track is driven by a drive sprocket at the front.
 There are five road wheels per side, along with three return rollers.
 The vehicle uses torsion bar suspension and has shock absorbers on the first and last road wheel.
 The vehicle has a top road speed of about 32 miles per hour, considerably less than that of its M75 predecessor.
 135 USgal of fuel could be carried, giving it a road range of approximately 120 mi.
 The vehicle was designed to be amphibious, with rubber seals on all hatches and doors.
 A trim vane is provided.
 In the water, it has a maximum speed of 4.3 mph.

 The vehicle has a single large compartment, with the driver sitting at the front left and the commander sitting to his right.
 The driver sits in a buttoned up position, provided with an M19 infra-red night vision periscope and several M17 periscopes.
 The commander has an M13 cupola with a .50-caliber M2 machine gun, for which 2,205 rounds are carried in the vehicle.
 Behind the commander and driver are two benches, which run down the sides of the vehicle for the ten passengers.
 The benches can be folded up to make room for a single jeep.
 On either side of the passenger compartment are side sponsons, which contain the vehicle's drive train.
 The passengers are provided with a ramp at the rear of the vehicle, which has an escape door set into it.
 Hatches on the top of the vehicle are also provided.

 M84 mortar carrier

 The M84 was a modified M59 that carried a 4.2-inch M30 mortar pointing backwards attached to the floor in the bay.
 Roof plates on the M84 could be opened to allow the mortar to be fired from inside the vehicle.
 The M84 only carried a crew of six, but weighed 47,100 lb because of the mortar and the combat load of 88 rounds.
 The M84 entered production in January 1957.
 It was replaced by the M106 mortar carrier.

-LTV-6 Landing Vehicle, Tracked
+LVT-6 Landing Vehicle, Tracked

 A few M59s were given better hydrodynamic lines and designated LVT-6 for a US Marine Corps requirement, but they lost in competition to the LVTP-5.